-How Roger Federer global inspires devotion
+How Roger Federer inspires global devotion

 Wilson, who says she has a "very understanding" husband, contributes to the player's foundation every time he wins a tournament, giving back "what he gives to me."
 The grandmother's eyes then fill with tears as she listens to her fellow fans talk passionately about her hero.

-Sigitia has recently received approval from the Indian government to start a foundation in her home country to help underprivileged children in Calcutta play tennis.
+Sigtia has recently received approval from the Indian government to start a foundation in her home country to help underprivileged children in Calcutta play tennis.
 The foundation's name?
 Some Immensely Inspired Roger Fans Foundation (SiiRF.)

 "I can't think of anyone else in the sporting world right now who has brought so many fans together and brought out so much emotion," says Londoner Shaleem Grant.